 The Original Free Standing Wedding Chapel in Las Vegas

-Built in 1942, the Little Church of the West is above all, the grandmother of all Las Vegas Wedding Chapels.
+Built in 1942, the Little Church of the West is above all, the grandmother of all Las Vegas Chapels.
 Most noteworthy, for 75 years wedding couples and celebrities have chosen the Little Church of the West for their wedding day.
 Especially relevant now being the oldest building on the Las Vegas Strip the Little Church of the West was placed on the National Registry of Historic Places.

 Wedding Chapel Location